Tomb Raider (1996 video game): Legacy

+Sequels

 The sequel to the game, Tomb Raider II, was in the concept stage as production of Tomb Raider was wrapping up.
 Under pressure from Eidos Interactive, Core Design would develop a new Tomb Raider annually between 1997 and 2000, putting considerable strain on the team.
 Their struggles culminated in the troubled development of Tomb Raider: The Angel of Darkness for PlayStation 2.
 Releasing to poor critical reception and lackluster sales, Eidos Interactive transferred the franchise to another development studio they owned, Crystal Dynamics, who would reboot the series in 2006 with Tomb Raider: Legend.

+The original game and the Unfinished Business expansion were released as part of Tomb Raider I–III Remastered, a high-definition remaster for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Released on 14 February 2024, it was developed and published by Aspyr in partnership with Crystal Dynamics.
+The remaster includes options for new control schemes, and revamped graphics.

+Impact

 Following the release of Tomb Raider, Lara Croft herself became a gaming icon, seeing unprecedented media cross promotion.
 These included commercials for cars and foodstuffs, an appearance on the cover of The Face, and requests for sponsorship from outside companies.
 The level of sophistication Tomb Raider reached by combining state-of-the-art graphics, an atmospheric soundtrack, and a cinematic approach to gameplay was at the time unprecedented.

 While Gard enjoyed working at Core Design, he wished to have greater creative control, and disliked Eidos's treatment of Lara Croft in promotional material, which focused on her sexuality at the expense of her in-game characterisation.
 Gard and Douglas left Core Design in 1997 to found their own studio, Confounding Factor.
 This prompted mixed feelings from remaining Core Design staff, who were already at work on the next title in the series.
 Speaking in 2004, Gard said he would have liked to produce a sequel, but noted that Lara had changed from his original concepts for her, leaving him unsure of how he would handle her.
 Gard would eventually return to the franchise with Tomb Raider: Legend.

 After the release of Legend, Crystal Dynamics created a remake of Tomb Raider using the Legend engine and continuity.
 Gard acted as one of the story designers, fleshing out both the main narrative and Lara's characterisation.
 The remake was co-developed by Crystal Dynamics and Buzz Monkey Software.
 Titled Tomb Raider: Anniversary, the game released worldwide in 2007 for PlayStation 2, Windows, PlayStation Portable, Xbox 360 and Wii.

 Fan interest in the game has continued since its original release.
 In 2016, developer Timur "XProger" Gagiev began work on OpenLara, an open source port of the original Tomb Raider engine.
-The further development of this project enabled Tomb Raider to be ported to many modern and legacy systems, such as the 3DO Interactive Multiplayer, the Xbox, iPhone, and the Nintendo 3DS.
+The further development of this project enabled Tomb Raider to be ported to many modern and legacy systems, such as the 3DO Interactive Multiplayer, 32X, the Xbox, iPhone, and the Nintendo 3DS.
 In January 2022, a version for the Game Boy Advance was released, which attracted attention from several media outlets.